NovySan/unl-digifab/projects/project1.md

 1. Documentation:
    - Take screenshots of your 2d designs
    - Photos/videos to document your fabrication and assembly process
+   - SVG export of your final design, formatted to run on our laser cutter. (remember to hide extraneous layers)
    - Photographs of your final product, assembled.
 Follow good documentation procedure.
-   - SVG export of your final design, formatted to run on our laser cutter. (remember to hide extraneous layers)
-   - Photographs of your final product.
 2. Sketchbook Updates:
    - sketches; screenshots of 2D designs; process images/videos; photos of final product; any notes, narrative about process.
 3. Submission: